COVID-19 testing is available across Northamptonshire, in a variety of forms, depending on whether you have symptoms or not.

 Symptomatic PCR Testing

 PCR tests are mainly used to confirm coronavirus cases in people with symptoms.
-If you have symptoms, you should begin self-isolation immediately and continue to do so whilst you are waiting for your test result.
+If you have symptoms, you should begin self-isolation and while you are waiting for your test result, you must continue to self-isolate.

-A PCR test works by swabbing the back of your thoat and the inside of your nose.
+A PCR test works by swabbing the inside of your nose and the back of your throat.
 The sample is sent to a lab and you usually get a result in a couple of days.

 Testing for people with symptoms